-The result for $n=1$ is trivial. \end{proof} We remark that the classes of the corollary can be characterized by the existence or absence of a $1$-transversal connected subpartition. \begin{cor} As $n \to \infty$, the number of $\cfn$-classes of $\Pan$ consisting of rank $2$ partitions is not bounded. \end{cor} \begin{proof} In $\Pan$, consider all partitions consisting of singletons and a subpartition from the following list and its infinite generalization:
+We remark that the classes of the corollary can be characterized by the existence or absence of a $1$-transversal connected subpartition.

+\begin{cor} As $n \to \infty$, the number of $\cfn$-classes of $\Pan$ consisting of rank $2$ partitions is not bounded. \end{cor} \begin{proof} In $\Pan$, consider all partitions consisting of singletons and a subpartition from the following list and its infinite generalization:

-It is straightforward to check that all such partitions are in normal form, and that a pair $(s,t)$ of them is not in $\cfn$ whenever $s$ and $t$ differ in their non-trivial subpartition.
+It is straightforward to check that all such partitions are in normal form, and that a pair $(s,t)$ of them is not in $\cfn$ whenever $s$ and $t$ differ in their nontrivial subpartition.
 The result follows. \end{proof}

 The above results explains why it is likely not possible to give a more explicit description of the $\cfn$-classes of $\Pan$.
-If $d\ge 2$, we can construct increasingly complex connected, $\cfn$-normal, and non-conjugate partitions with rank $d$.
+If $d\geq 2$, we can construct increasingly complex connected, $\cfn$-normal, and nonconjugate partitions with rank $d$.

-For checking practical examples, our results imply which connected subpartitions $A$ of a given size can appear in an $\cfn$-normal partition (together with information about which blocks $t$ satisfy $t_A \ne t$).
+For checking practical examples, our results imply which connected subpartitions $A$ of a given size can appear in a $\cfn$-normal partition (together with information about which blocks $t$ satisfy $t_A \neq t$).
 Without proof, all such subpartitions of size $2$ and $3$ are given below, up to vertical and horizontal permutation.
-For this list only, a pointed arrow indicates that the corresponding block $t$ satisfies $t_A \ne t$, while the absence of such an arrow allows both $t_A=t$ and $t_A \ne t$.
+For this list only, a pointed arrow indicates that the corresponding block $t$ satisfies $t_A\neq t$, while the absence of such an arrow allows both $t_A = t$ and $t_A\neq t$.